Pop-up Virus Instrument

-Web pages are like paintings, the browser window is the canvases and pigments of the paintings.
+I treat web pages as paintings, the browser window is the canvases and pigments of the paintings.
 The experience of the modern web browsing indeed is an user-centered and practical service design.
 But we focus more on the content made out of canvas and pigments, we might rarely notice the canvas and pigments themselves also have great stories to tell.

-Browser lab is an experiment project that treats browser windows as the content of expression, the material of design and the storyteller of emotion, not only the canvas.
-In browser lab, instead of interacting with HTML elements within only one window, users build a connection with the browser windows themselves directly.
+Pop-up Virus Instrument is the first piece of my web application collection, Browser lab.
+It is an experiment project that treats browser windows as the content of expression, the material of design and the storyteller of emotion, not only the canvas.
+In Browser LAB, instead of interacting with HTML elements within only one window, users build a connection with the browser windows themselves directly.

 It's a playground to gain more knowledge about browser window through playing with its virtual physical attributes, like size, position, color, layout and sound.